Trade in Maya civilization

-Trade in Maya civilization was a crucial factor in maintaining Maya cities.
+Trade was a crucial factor in maintaining Maya cities.

-Chief staples of Maya economic activities were centered primarily around foods like fish, squash, yams, corn, honey, beans, turkey, vegetables, salt, chocolate drinks; raw materials such as limestone, marble, jade, wood, copper, and gold; and manufactured goods such as paper, books, furniture, jewelry, clothing, carvings, toys, weapons, and luxury goods.
-The Maya also had an important service sector, through which mathematicians, farming consultants, artisans, architects, astronomers, scribes and artists would sell their services.
-Some of the richer merchants sold weapons, gold and other valuable items.
+Activity consisted mainly of foods like fish, squash, yams, corn, honey, beans, turkey, vegetables, salt, chocolate drinks; raw materials such as limestone, marble, jade, wood, copper, and gold; and manufactured goods such as paper, books, furniture, jewelry, clothing, carvings, toys, weapons, and luxury goods.
+The Maya also had an important services sector, through which mathematicians, farming consultants, artisans, architects, astronomers, scribes and artists would work.
+Some of the richer merchants also sold weapons, gold and other valuables.
+Specialized craftsmen created luxury items and devices to overcome specific problems, usually by royal decree.

-Specialized craftsmen also played a large part, creating luxury items and developing devices to overcome specific problems usually by royal decree.
-They also engaged in long range trade of almost any other necessities such as salt, potato, stone and luxury items because there was a large need for trade in order to bring such basic goods together.
-The types of trade varied greatly regionally with specific districts of kingdoms typically specializing in a specific trade which contained workers of every skill set needed to produce their designated specialty.
-Areas were typically given a designated specialty based upon the resources available in their areas which allowed for very rapid production and distribution of a regions products.
+There was also long range trade in many necessities such as salt, potatoes, stone and luxury items when these were not plentiful locally.
+Goods varied greatly regionally, with districts of kingdoms typically specializing in a specific trade.

 Structure

 The Maya relied on a strong middle class of skilled and semi-skilled workers and artisans which produced both commodities and specialized goods.
-Governing this middle class was a smaller class of specially educated merchant governors who would direct regional economies based upon simple supply and demand analysis who would place mass orders as needed by other regions.
-Above the merchants were highly skilled specialists such as artists, mathematicians, architects, advisers, astronomers.
+Governing this middle class was a smaller class of specially educated merchant governors who would direct regional economies based upon simple supply and demand analysis, and place mass orders for other regions.
+Above the merchants were highly skilled specialists such as artists, mathematicians, architects, advisers, and astronomers.
 The specialist class would sell their services and create luxury goods based upon their specific skill set.
 At the top of the structure was a ruler, or rulers, and an array of advisers who would manage trade with other kingdoms, ensure that regions remained stable, inject capital into specific sectors and authorize construction of large public works.

 For decades, Maya exchange systems and overall economic systems have been viewed as overly simplistic and adhering to ideas of preindustrial political economies put forth by Polanyi.
 In the mid-20th century, political economy was examined with an emphasis on identifying the evolution of political organization rather than understanding the economic systems that set the foundation for how they function.
 Polanyi put forth three modes of exchange for the Maya: reciprocity, redistribution, and market exchange, which limited Maya societies to chiefdom levels of societal complexity.
 In Polanyi's model of Maya economy there existed highly centralized control of exchange by the elite members of society who maintained their status and a system of civic-ceremonial infrastructure through taxation of tribute goods followed by redistribution down the social ladder to secure loyalty and fealty from others.